 The Freeman approach

 Because microaggressions usually happen without conscious bias, what can we do about them?
 I like Morgan Freeman’s approach, which is to ‘stop talking about it’.
 There is no need to point out a person’s race or ethnicity (or any of the groups mentioned above).
 Just talk to a person as a person.
-Again, I implore you to check out the article to understand what a microaggression is.

 We’re more likely to see microaggressions in casual social settings than in a professional working environment.